matyasjay/campingsite/docs/intro.md

 ## Welcome

-This project is a sandbox game designed to help users explore and learn Roblox development through a fully-managed Rojo setup.
+This project is a sandbox game designed to help users explore and learn Roblox development through a partially-managed Rojo setup.
 The documentation provides an overview of the game's main features and a high-level explanation of the implemented ideas.

 The documentation is divided into two main parts: